itmm/solid-require/README.md

 ## Better Types

-I see in the type of the parameter of `strlen` a problem.
+I see in the type of the parameter of `slen` a problem.
 It would be better, if I can say, that this type is not allowed to be `nullptr`.
 Then the compiler can check and not allow to call this function in an insecure way.
-I use the new class `String_Literal` in `strlen.cpp` to achieve this.
+I use the new class `String_Literal` in `slen.cpp` to achieve this.
 I no longer need the `require` check any more:

 ```c++